alttch/eva3/doc/notifiers.rst

 * API key in params is not required if set in notifier configuration, but may be overriden if specified.

-* If you send command to the individual IoT device (EVA ICS item), parameter *"i"* (item oid) is automatically added to the request.
+* If you send command to the particular IoT device (EVA ICS item), parameter *"i"* (item oid) is automatically added to the request.

 E.g., let's toggle *unit:equipment/cctv*: